Waikoloa Village vacation rentals

 The shoulder seasons are a great time to visit Waikoloa Village and offer all the same outdoor perks, plus cultural events like a ukulele festival in March.
 The festival celebrates one of the most beloved instruments in Hawaii, complete with ukulele giveaways and ukulele tutorials in addition to live performances.
 December to April is whale season, so you may catch sight of a humpback whale while lounging on the beach.

-What are the top things to do in Waikoloa Village?
+Top things to do in Waikoloa Village

 Kona Cloud Sanctuary